sandeep-gh/tailwind-tags/README.md

 This library does pollute the namespace of you python file/module, so be careful if using "from tailwind_tags import *".
 Also, not all construct of tailwind is available here.

-See [tailwind-tags.md] for constructs and valid expression.
+See (tailwind-tags.md) for constructs and valid expression.

+Developed By: Monallabs.in